South Entrance Trail

-The Downtown Columbia to Stevens Forest Road Pathway would connect the growing shared-use pathway network in Downtown Columbia to Hillcroft Executive Park, Owen Brown, Lake Elkhorn, and the Patuxent Branch Trail.
+The South Entrance Trail (formerly known as the Downtown Columbia to Stevens Forest Road Pathway) would connect the growing shared-use pathway network in Downtown Columbia to Hillcroft Executive Park, Owen Brown, Lake Elkhorn, and the Patuxent Branch Trail.
 The 1.3-mile pathway would generally follow an existing sewer alignment along the Little Patuxent River.

 In November 2017, Howard County received a grant from the Maryland Bikeways Program to perform detailed engineering analysis on the the alignment’s most significant engineering challenges, which are two small bridge structures and the proposed pathway’s crossing under US 29.
 This project is now underway, and updated design documents will be presented to the public at the conclusion of this phase of design.